stemjail/tty-rs/README.md

 The data transfert between the client and server sides is a zero-copy, thanks to `splice(2)` (Linux specific).

+For now, only Rust 1.0.0-beta can build this code because of the unfinished I/O reform.
+Also note that this library use *termios.rs* which is not available on *crates.io*.

 This library is a work in progress.
 The API may change.